arnaudrenaud/compeng-articles-cheatsheets-courses/articles/handle-errors-exceptions/README.md

 This is a practical guide to help you with runtime errors in four ways:

-- Distinguish exceptions from uncaught errors…
+- Distinguish exceptions from errors
-- …even if errors are almost always caught in the end
 - Give yourself full information about the error
 - Give the user limited but useful information about the error

-## Distinguish exceptions from errors…
+We’ll use the example of a web server, but the same principles apply to any other type of service and to most client-side applications.

+## Error or exception?

 A runtime error happens when an instruction fails to complete.